SitecoreSupport/Sitecore.Support.120569/readme.md

 # Sitecore.Support.120569
-Prevents the &quot;Failed to insert or update rows in the [Fact_FormSummary] table&quot; error when submitting a form after changing its field name
+The `Failed to insert or update rows in the [Fact_FormSummary] table` error may occur when submitting a form after changing its field name.
+This patch fixes the described behavior.

 ## License
 This patch is licensed under the [Sitecore Corporation A/S License for GitHub](https://github.com/sitecoresupport/Sitecore.Support.120569/blob/master/LICENSE).